NBarricelli/career-journey/AZ-900/Notes/Notes.md

 ### **Interacting with Azure**
 - Web portal: portal.azure.com
-- CLI: Started within the web portal.
+- CLI: Started within the web portal or from downloading locally onto Windows or Linux.
 PowerShell and BASH can be used to interact with Azure. *Note: when using PowerShell, the command __az interactive__ can be used to make the CLI more IDE-esque with autocompetion, command descriptions, and examples.*

 ### **Azure Physical Infra**
 - Datacenters: Facilities with dedicated power, cooling, and networking infra that run Azure.
 Located around the world and grouped into Azure Regions / Availability Zones to keep high resiliency and reliability